Physical & Recreational Therapists Explain the Benefits of an Angled Paddle

 When a person relies on one limb for their day-to-day living, work or general enjoyment, the last thing they want to do is paddle in a manner that increases the risk of an overuse injury on their other healthy shoulder or limb.
 It’s just not worth it.

 The downward angle of Versa's shafts means that people with one arm can paddle with their functioning side, keeping their arm lower and closer to their body.
 This helps ensure minimal stress on the functioning shoulder and its associated tendons and muscular structures.
 If they're paddling with their right hand, they gently lift the right blade and push it forward, letting the left blade pull backwards in the water.
 Then, they dip the right blade down into the water and use a low pull to stroke it through the water back towards them while the left blade is out of the water.
 (See a demo here.)

 Paddling Safety + Good Biomechanics = Ideal Adaptive Paddling Scenario

 As adaptive paddling programs expand and the concept of adaptive kayaking becomes more mainstream, there will be an increasing emphasis not just on safety, but on the long-term physical well-being of paddlers and the rehabilitative aspects of the sport.

 Already, physical therapists, recreational therapists and hospital and community-based programs are integrating activities like adaptive paddling into their clients’ recreational and rehabilitative endeavors.
-Having a resource such as Angle Oar's Versa Paddle, and the benefits that come with its angled capability, is a game changer for many programs, allowing people who would not otherwise have the chance to get out on the water an opportunity to paddle independently.
+Having a resource such as Angle Oar's Versa Paddle, and the benefits that come with its angled capability, is a game changer for many kayak therapy and adaptive programs, allowing people who would not otherwise have the chance to get out on the water an opportunity to paddle independently.